ResearchObject/ro-crate/docs/0.2-DRAFT/index.md

   ```

 `ro-crate-preview.html` SHOULD:
-  *   Contain at least the same information as the _RO-Crate JSON-LD_, with the exception that files which have no description, creator or similar metadata MAY not be listed in the website.
+*   Contain at least the same information as the _RO-Crate JSON-LD_, with the exception that files which have no description, author or similar metadata MAY not be listed in the website.
 *   Display at least the metadata relating to the _Root Data Enity_ as static HTML without the need for scripting.
 It MAY contain extra features enabled by JavaScript.
 *   When a _Data Entity_ or _Context Entity_ is referenced by its ID:
   *   If it has a [name](http://schema.org/name) property, provide a link to its HTML version.
   *   If it does not have a name (e.g. a [GeoCoordinates](http://schema.org/GeoCoordinates) location), show it embedded in the HTML for the entity.
 *   For keys that resolve in the `RO-Crate JSON-LD Context` to a URI, indicate this (the simplest way is to link the key to its definition.
 *   For external URI values, provide a link.
 *   If there is sufficient metadata, contain a prominent _“Cite-as”_ text with a natural language data citation (see for example the [FORCE11 Data Citation Principles](https://www.force11.org/group/joint-declaration-data-citation-principles-final)).
 *   If there are additional resources necessary to render the preview (e.g. CSS, JSON, HTML), link to them in a subdirectory `ro-crate-preview-files/`

 ### Payload files and directories